- About Environmental Education

 - Directions to Burton 4-H Center

 - Directions to Hospitals and Immediate Care Centers

 Optional Forms You Can Use

 - Parent Meeting Notice (.pdf)

 Because programs and dates are scheduled on a first come, first served basis, early reservations are advised.
 The Burton 4-H Center books one year in advance.
 Spring dates begin booking in January.
-Fall dates begin booking in September.
-For example, reservations for Spring 2015 can be made beginning January 2014.
+Fall dates begin booking in late August or early September.
+For example, reservations for Spring 2017 can be made beginning early January 2016.

-Please call for the specific dates when you can start reserving.
-For new schools, reservations can be made the 3rd Wednesday of January.
+Please call for the specific dates when you can start thinking about your reservation.
+For new schools, reservations can be made in early January.

 Once a request has been made to be placed on the reservations calendar, Burton 4-H Center will send a contract to be signed and mailed back along with a non-refundable deposit.
 A response is expected within 30 days of receiving the contract.
 Reservations are not confirmed until the signed contract and deposit have been received.